Mike Fink: In popular culture

 The recorded exploits of Mike Fink featured mostly in American broadside ballads, dime novels, and other subliterary texts from before the Civil War era.
 The first known reference to the character is in an 1821 farce, The Pedlar by Alphonso Wetmore.
 Here, Fink appears as the stereotypical bully and braggart.
 He appears frequently in stories involving the Davy Crockett cycle, but Fink lacked Crockett's more admirable traits.

 Over time, the unlikeable features of the character came even more to the forefront, and Fink was portrayed increasingly as a bully who got his comeuppance.
 After the Civil War, the character began to be neglected; the mood of Americans disinclined them to admire a bumptious and violent folk hero.
 In the early 20th century, there was an attempt to revive his popularity, spearheaded by Colonel Henry Shoemaker, a Pennsylvania folklorist, who collected Mike Fink tales, and saw the character as a local equivalent to Crockett, but Shoemaker's attempt at reviving the character sputtered.

 In 1955, Mike Fink (as portrayed by character actor Jeff York) appeared in two episodes of the Davy Crockett miniseries of ABC's Disneyland opposite the popular Davy Crockett (portrayed by Fess Parker).
 These episodes were later compiled into a feature film entitled Davy Crockett and the River Pirates, released in 1956.
 Elements of the Fink legend were present in Walt Disney's rendition, but the character was played mostly for laughs as a foil for the infallible Crockett.
-Keel boats bearing Fink's name, Mike Fink Keel Boats, operated at Disneyland and Magic Kingdom's Liberty Square until they were quietly retired in the late 1990s, when one unexpectedly capsized and dumped guests and cast members into the river.
+Keel boats bearing Fink's name, Mike Fink Keel Boats, operated at Disneyland and the Magic Kingdom's Liberty Square until they were quietly retired in the late 1990s, when one unexpectedly capsized and dumped guests and cast members into the river.

 In 1958, Zachary Ball, known as an author who wrote adventure stories for boys, wrote a fictional account of the early life of Mike Fink entitled Young Mike Fink.
 Similar to Disney's portrayal of Fink, Ball's title character is good natured and helpful despite his sometimes hooligan and contrary temperament.

 Mike Fink also appears in Eudora Welty's parodic fairy-tale The Robber Bridegroom.